Aditya20743/DeepLogicAI_Assignment/Readme.md

 # Problems faced
 1) Pdf does not contain accessible metadata so we have to apply ocr to get the text
+2) sample images not getting recognised by tesseract have to apply config

 # Technologies Used
 1) latest Python 3.12.2